 At the end of the shift, it can be hard to shake the sights and sounds of the job.
 And sometimes, without even realizing it, officers can find their own peace has been robbed.

-That’s one reason the Billy Graham Rapid Response Team is hosting its first National Law Enforcement Retreat this fall.
+That’s one reason the Billy Graham Rapid Response Team is hosting its first National Law Enforcement Retreat on Oct.
+13-15.

 Aimed at serving those who serve and protect, the retreat will give law enforcement officers and their spouses a chance to escape the rigors of the job and zero in on the unique emotional and spiritual needs faced by officers in the line of duty.

 And it will all take place amidst the breathtaking fall foliage of the Blue Ridge Mountains, at the beautiful Billy Graham Training Center at The Cove.

 “We just see a great opportunity for our team to have a positive impact on law enforcement,” said Jeff Naber, manager of chaplain development and ministry relations for the Billy Graham Rapid Response team (RRT).

 Naber has spent the past several months traveling around North Carolina with part of the team and its mobile command unit, spreading the word about the retreat.

 After meeting with the North Carolina Police Executives Association in Wilmington, the group headed to New Bern to spend time with the North Carolina Sheriffs’ Association.
 Earlier this year, Naber and his wife, Terri spoke to several hundred police chiefs in Cherokee, N.C., before heading to a Fraternal Order of Police conference in Durham.

 “We’re seeing a lot of response, a lot of registrations,” Naber said.

 As of early October, more than 200 law enforcement officers and spouses from 17 states, Canada and the UK had registered for the event, which still has a few spaces left for active law enforcement officers and their spouses.